apache/infrastructure-asfquart/docs/sessions.md

       return {
          "uid": "roleaccountthing",
-         "roleaccount": True,  # For role accounts, this MUST be set to True, to distinguish from normal user PATs "committees": ["httpd", "tomcat",]  # random restriction in this example }
+         "roleaccount": True,  # For role accounts, this MUST be set to True, to distinguish from normal user PATs "committees": ["httpd", "tomcat",],  # random restriction in this example "metadata": {  # the optional metadata dict can be used to manage/log whatever internal information you wish "scope": ["scopeA", "scopeB"],  # For instance, you can log which scopes this token can be used within },
+      }
 asfquart.APP.token_handler = token_handler
 ~~~